 2 Hippo Way, Toledo | 419-385-5721

 Enjoy the wildlife views at the Toledo Zoo, and then cool off in the Cool Zone!
 This new addition to the Zoo has proven to be appreciated.
 With hot days and endless sunlight, the Zoo will keep the Cool Zone open till Labor Day.
 Check out the refreshing spot 10am-one hour before the Zoo closes every day.
 The Cool Zone is included in your Zoo admission.
 For more information, visit toledozoo.org, or call 419-385-5721.
+Masks are not required, but they are encouraged for unvaccinated visitors entering the zoo’s indoor facilities.

 5330 Seaman Rd., Oregon